postpump/postpump.github.io/reports/2021-oregon-washington-county-874-sw-baseline.md

 title: 2021 Oregon Washington County 874 SW Baseline Financial Records
 ---

-### Oregon Washington County 874 SW Baseline Financial Records 2021-11-10
+### Oregon Washington County 874 SW Baseline Financial Records

+From: Brandon Philips
+To: Washington County Records
+Date: 2021-11-10

-> We understand that you are requesting: 874 SW Baseline Road was a former Etsby service station that was foreclosed in 2014.
+> 874 SW Baseline Road was a former Etsby service station that was foreclosed in 2014.
 I am requesting a few records related to it.
 >
 > The reason for these records requests is I am trying to establish the cost to the County on foreclosing on service stations, in particular the ongoing costs because service stations are costly to redevelop due to contamination from underground storage tanks.
 >